luisf-csdev/login-jwt/readme.md

 # install the dependencies
 npm install

+# create a .env file in the directory's root with the mongo uri and the secret for your token
+MONGODB_URI = your mongodb uri
+TOKEN_SECRET = "any set of letters and numbers"

-# run the dev script
+# finally, run the dev script
 npm run dev

 # the app will start in port:3000 - access <http://localhost:3000>